dreamcatcher-tech/network/Inbox/2025-03-28 1023 pulling in signal databases.md

 Use the chat backup feature, let people upload it, then we can parse it out, and build up a view.

 We might build up a shared view of chats where multiple people agree to collaborate, and then the messages in an imported history just get affirmed by different parties.

+Signal publishes their libraries, so we should be able to link and communicate using signal by processing these libraries, and keeping them up to date.  https://github.com/signalapp/libsignal/tree/main/node